Points of Pride

 - The George F. and Sybil H. Fuller Campus Center opened fall 2012 on the Leicester Campus, a striking, $9 million, 35,727-square-foot center that has already had a tremendous impact on student life.

 - Becker College was recognized by Leading Women of Massachusetts in its Salute to Companies That Are Leading Women to the Top™.

-- Ranked #1 among private undergraduate nursing programs in Massachusetts, with a 2013 100 percent NCLEX pass rate for prelicensure nursing graduates.
+- Ranked #1 among private undergraduate nursing programs in Massachusetts, with a 2014 97 percent NCLEX pass rate for prelicensure nursing graduates.
 First-time NCLEX-RN pass rate consistently exceeds state and national rates.

 - Game Design:

 - Animation Career Review included Becker College on its list of the “Top 75 Schools in the U.S. for Game Design and Development,” 2012-2014.

 - Called “a popular destination for prospective game designers” by the U.S.News & World Report for two consecutive years.